 The North Mankato Fire Department holds informational meetings to discuss what it means to be a North Mankato firefighter.
 At this meeting, many details and expectations will be shared.
-The informational meeting for 2022 will be scheduled in August if we need firefighters.
-If applicable, the meeting will be held at station 2 at 1825 Howard Drive in North Mankato (by the Caswell softball fields).
+The meeting will be held at station 2 at 1825 Howard Drive in North Mankato (by the Caswell softball fields).
 If you miss this meeting, there still is an opportunity to get this information by emailing the North Mankato Fire Department Chief using the Contact Us page.

 If you have already completed all or some of the required classes, please fill out an application online and contact the NMFD chief on the contact us page to discuss the next steps of a possible hire.